Updated: Oct 19, 2022

 One of the best predictors of income for truck drivers is where the driver is in their career.
 This means looking at the difference in revenue potential between company drivers, lease-purchase owner-operators, owner-operators under carrier authority, owner-operators under their own authority, and owner-operators who are small fleet owners.

-Company drivers can generally earn anywhere from $35,000 to $65,000 a year depending on experience, licenses and certificates, driving record, and the type of fleet they drive for.
+Company drivers generally earn, on average, anywhere from $50,000 to $75,000 a year depending on experience, licenses and certificates, driving record, and the type of fleet they drive for.
 Of the career stages, company drivers generally have the lowest revenue potential, although there are certainly exceptions to that.
 Generally, a company driver’s revenue is limited by the salary they are paid by their company.
 Each year, a company driver knows about how much money they are going to make and their potential to earn bonuses.
 There is always the chance a company driver can negotiate a higher salary depending on how they’ve performed over time, but their earnings will likely be capped at a certain amount.
 This is different from all the other career stages because unlike the company driver, owner-operator truck drivers have a lot more control of their revenue and costs each year.

 This does not mean you can’t live a quality life as a company driver.
 Company drivers don’t have the same worries and stresses that come with being an owner-operator.
 When they are home, they don’t have to worry about truck payments, maintenance, finding loads and other factors that come with owning a trucking business.
 Also, if you decide being a truck driver isn’t for you, it’s not hard to leave knowing you don’t have to get out of a lease or lose the money you’ve invested into the profession.
 Even though the earning potential for company drivers isn’t always as high as the other career stages, being a company driver comes with minimal expenses and less stress.